Dewb/streetlight/README.md

 Currently supports:
 * Philips Color Kinectics ColorBlast and similar RGB fixtures on a PDS-150e or similar
-* Philips iColorTile MX 12x12 and iColorModule FX 6x6 (but not simultaneously) on a PDS-60 or PDS-480
+* Philips iColorTile MX 12x12 or iColorModule FX 6x6 (but not simultaneously) on a PDS-60 or PDS-480
 * Mac OS X video sources w/ Syphon

 Coming soonish: